 It’s been said before – your resume has between six and 20 seconds to get past that initial skim read and into the “keep” pile for a second, deeper read.
-In fact – the first “read” is really a misnomer because it is actually a scan designed to quickly answer several key questions.
+The first “read” is a misnomer because it is a scan designed to quickly answer several key questions.

 If you’re not getting a call back after submitting your resume for countless roles, it may very well be because answers to three critical questions outlined below aren’t answered or are not quick and easy to find.